muonium/core/CONTRIBUTING.md

 # Release
 Our method is the rolling release.

+### Milestones
+We don't work with the GitHub milestones because Muonium is on a rolling release.

+But if you want to know where we go, check [here](https://quantacloud.ch/photon/Adventure) ! :)

 # AUTHORS file

 In your pull request, you can add your name to AUTHORS.md.